asorbini/rticonnextdds-ros2-demos/README.md

 to the `./idl` directory.
 It will also perform some lightweight processing on the files to remove some incompatibilities.

+This package takes inspiration from repository [`rticommunity/ros-data-types`](https://github.com/rticommunity/ros-data-types), which offers a similar library that provides easy access to ROS 2 data types to any Connext application.

 ### Use DDS types in a ROS 2 application

 Since `connext_msgs` is a regular ROS 2 package, you can just add it to your